Mini Amusement Parks (MAPs): A Testbed for Modelling Business Decisions: Introduction

 \envacro\ bridges these gaps.
 Like DiscoveryWorld, it requires long-horizon planning but features richer, more interwoven dynamics and incorporates stochastic transitions.
 Like ARC-AGI2, it demands sample efficiency and spatial reasoning, yet is grounded in a realistic domain.
 Like VendingBench, it emphasizes an open-ended objective under uncertainty, while additionally requiring actively learning environment dynamics and spatial reasoning.
 By integrating these challenges, \envacro\ provides a unique, comprehensive, and scalable AI testbed for robust business-style decision-making.

-Our primary contribution is the introduction of \envacro\ and a comprehensive empirical evaluation of both human participants and state-of-the-art (SOTA) AI systems across multiple settings.
-These experiments reveal clear challenges facing the community: \textbf{CH1.} SOTA models lag far behind humans on the open-ended, multi-faceted task of business-style decision-making in \envacro, achieving only 7.16\% of human performance. \textbf{CH2.} Their relative performance deteriorates substantially when long-horizon planning is required, underscoring persistent myopia in current models. \textbf{CH3.} Even with access to an exploratory sandbox mode, SOTA models fail to effectively learn environment dynamics---a capability we term \textsl{active world-model learning}. \textbf{CH4.} Agents show significant difficulty with spatial reasoning. \textbf{CH5.} SOTA systems struggle to model and act robustly under stochastic transitions, leading to brittle behaviour in uncertain environments.
-Together, these findings demonstrate that \envacro\ exposes a broad spectrum of persistent gaps in contemporary AI systems and provides actionable direction for advancing more capable, general-purpose decision-making agents.
+Our primary contribution is the introduction of \envacro\ and a comprehensive evaluation of humans and SotA AI systems across multiple settings.
+These experiments reveal five core challenges: \textbf{CH1.} SotA models lag behind expert humans on the open-ended, multi-faceted task of business-style decision-making in \envacro, achieving at most 8.80\% of the human upper bound. \textbf{CH2.} Performance deteriorates substantially as the demands of long-horizon planning increase, underscoring persistent myopia in current models. \textbf{CH3.} Even with access to an exploratory sandbox, models fail to learn environment dynamics---a capability we term \textsl{active world-model learning}. \textbf{CH4.} Agents show significant difficulty with spatial reasoning. \textbf{CH5.} Systems struggle to model and act robustly under stochastic transitions, leading to brittle behaviour under uncertainty.
+These findings demonstrate that \envacro\ exposes a broad spectrum of persistent gaps in contemporary AI systems and provides actionable direction for advancing more capable decision-making agents.